rescribe-dev/rescribe/docs/docs/getting_started/index.md

 Optionally run the nlp service, used for pre-processing search queries to pass into elasticsearch:

 1. `cd nlp`
-2. run `conda env create --file environment.txt` to create conda env from environment file, or `activate ./envs` if the `./envs` folder exists
+2. run `conda env create --file environment.yml` to create conda env from environment file, or `conda activate rescribe-nlp` if the environment already exists
 3. `python3 src/main.py` starts the service

 ### api